-Additionally, the hospital uses electronic Johns Hopkins All Children's Hospital Institutional Review Board protocol submission systems called iRIS and eIRB to efficiently create and submit research protocols for review and approval.
+Additionally, the hospital uses an electronic Johns Hopkins All Children's Hospital Institutional Review Board protocol submission system called eIRB to efficiently create and submit research protocols for review and approval.
 Effective June 2014, all new protocols must be submitted through eIRB.
 The JHACH IRB meets monthly.

 Johns Hopkins All Children's Hospital